 Venue and Timetable

 The timetable will be made available to participants a few days after the registration deadline.
 This will be delivered via e-mail.
 Please provide us with an active email address.
 After the first version of the timetable is published, all registered contestants will have 48 hours to make changes.
 The final timetable cannot be changed once it has been published.
 All entries must be ready to perform up to one hour before their scheduled performance time.

 If necessary, International Dance Open reserves the right to change the schedule or cancel any competition.

 International Dance Open is a family event.
-There will be no tolerance for inappropriate language, songs, costuming, or gestures.
+There will be no tolerance for inappropriate language, songs, costumes, or gestures.
 All choreographies and content must be appropriate for family audiences and any content considered to be in poor taste or failure to comply with any of the above will result in performance or studio disqualification.
-All competitors, teachers, studios owners, family members, and audience members are required to show respect, courtesy, and sportsman-like behavior to all competitors, staff, teachers, etc. at all times during the competition.
+All competitors, teachers, studio owners, family members, and audience members are required to show respect, courtesy, and sportsman-like behaviour to all competitors, staff, teachers, etc. at all times during the competition.
 We aim to create a healthy competitive environment in which dancers can enjoy themselves while gaining valuable performance experience as well as learning the nature of healthy competition and enjoying their experience.
 We reserve the right to remove anyone from an event if he/she is hindering the achievement of any of the above goals.

 Mini Kids 6-8

 To determine the average age of an entry (groups), add together the ages of all the dancers in the routine and divide by the total number of dancers in the entry.
 All averages are to be rounded down to the nearest whole number.
 The average age of each entry may not drop more than one age division below the age of the oldest dancer in the entry regardless of the actual average age.